 Life continues because of God.

 The LORD is the Living God.

 But the Lord is the true God; He is the living God and the everlasting King. -Jeremiah 10:10a

 All that is perfect, good, pure, innocent, holy, true and living is from God alone.

-All that is tainted, sinful, broken, tarnished, destructive, evil, hateful or wicked is of Satan and leads to separation from the God of life – in a word, it leads to death.
+All that is sinful, destructive, evil, deceptive, hateful or wicked is of Satan.
+Everything that opposes the LORD leads to separation from the God of life – in a word, it leads to death.